-Projects in contemporary music include Amy March in Adamo’s Little Women at the Théâtre Lyrique de Bruges, Geraldine in Barber’s A Hand of Bridge at the Aspen Music Festival, Endymion in Ash’s Keepers of the Night at the Alex Theater, Hermia in the premiere of Lycke and Berv’s PUCK at the Royal College of Music, the Sister in Schlosberg’s A Country Doctor at Yale University, Mechem’s To An Absent Love at San Francisco’s Forest Hill Musical Days, and the London and New York premieres of Schlosberg’s Songs of Sorrow and Solitude, a cycle written especially for her.
+Projects in contemporary opera include Amy March (Adamo’s Little Women) for the Théâtre Lyrique de Bruges, Geraldine (Barber’s A Hand of Bridge) for the Aspen Music Festival, Endymion (Ash’s Keepers of the Night) for the Los Angeles Children’s Chorus, Hermia (Lycke and Berv’s PUCK) at the Royal College of Music, and the Sister (Schlosberg’s A Country Doctor) at Yale University; in contemporary song, Mechem’s To An Absent Love for Forest Hill Musical Days, and the premieres of Schlosberg’s Songs of Sorrow and Solitude and Stories of Lydia Davis, two cycles written especially for her.

 Lauren’s musical theater roles include Amalia (She Loves Me), Eliza (My Fair Lady), Julie (Carousel), Magnolia (Showboat), Maria (The Sound of Music), Maria (West Side Story), Sarah (Guys & Dolls), Cinderella (Into the Woods), Cosette (Les Misérables) and Christine (Phantom of the Opera).